Author: Mr A

 We listened to the rain hammering down overnight, sounding like dried peas were being chucked at the caravan roof – a disturbed night.
 Morning dawned wet, cold and foggy.
 To perk us up I did my (now World famous) BBQ egg and bacon sarnies (much to Mrs A’s approval), unloaded the bikes and off we set for a ride.

 When will the iOS app for Google Maps show altitude?
 Mrs A had picked us a nice looking circuit shown on a wineries map, but no indication that we would be cycling up near vertical roads for the first 10km.
-This picture does not do the gradient justice as Mrs A reached the peak of yet another 242 metre ascent.

 We paused for a breather at the first winery we came to, Sussex Squire.
 Given Mrs A is from the old county of Sussex we felt it was worth climbing up their steep drive.
 And it was.
 What a great selection of wines – from their crisp Riesling, very unusual apple and pear notes Pinot Grigio, to a wonderful straight Malbec that was so elegant, their Metaro was silky smooth, and the dry grown Shiraz just gorgeous.
 The owner, Mark Bollen did a terrific job of explaining his philosophy of organic wine making in this small, family owned vineyard.